Everybody is Entitled to Equity

 In addition to composing stories, the team also wrote and designed a pamphlet to inform Sierra College students about available resources on the Rocklin campus.
 What makes the Equity Pamphlet different is that it sums up resources across campus like a “one-stop-shop.”

-The Equity Pamphlet also contains a set of mini-student profiles from Bouck and Topacio’s story and Carreon and Yamaguchi’s.
-The pamphlet design was crafted by Mickelson.
+The Equity Pamphlet also contains a set of mini-student profiles to visually and briefly convey equity.
+These are drawn from Bouck and Topacio’s story and Carreon and Yamaguchi’s.
+The pamphlet was designed by Sierra Mickelson.

 Editor’s Note